fooplugins/foogallery/README.txt

 * Fixed: Made password protect code backwards compatible with WP 5.9
 * Fixed: Removed CORS error when loading images from a remote server.
 * Fixed: Fixed some PHP Warnings that were showing up in the debug log.
+* Fixed: Made the Elementor widget more reliable, when editing a page with multiple galleries.
 * Update: Update to Freemius SDK 2.13.0

 = 3.1.0 =